-I’m a hopeless student of life, and a health and wellness enthusiast.
-I share what I know about wellness and holistic health, in hopes that it may help others lead a happier life.
+I’m a student of life, and a health and wellness enthusiast.
+I share what I know about wellness and holistic health, in hopes that it may help others lead a much healthier and happier life.

-I believe that if people are better educated about their bodies and the importance of not only diet and nutrition, but of emotional and spiritual health, they will be more inclined to pay attention to what they allow into their minds, do and eat, and supplement their diets where necessary.
+I believe that if people are better educated about their bodies and the importance of not only diet and nutrition, they will be more inclined to pay attention to what they allow into their minds, do and eat, and supplement their diets where necessary.
+(At least this is how it works best for me 🙂

 My interest in nutrition was from a desire to prevent disease as I began to notice an increase in chronic and critical illnesses in our society, and in my family.